DRIVING FOR DOLLARS AND DOOR KNOCKING GUIDE

 Once you have PropertyRadar on your smartphone, it’s time to hit the road.

-Many customers say that our Discover feature with data visualization on their mobile is addicting and provides far more insight than a spreadsheet could ever hope to offer.
-Discover lets you “see” your market or neighborhood with patented heat maps.
+Many customers say that our Discover feature with data visualizations on their mobile is addicting to use and provides far more insight than a spreadsheet could ever hope to offer.
+Discover lets smart business owners “see” their hyperlocal market or neighborhood with patented heat maps identifying the best potential customers.

-For instance, a foreclosure specialist may want to see how many properties in a neighborhood are underwater, in foreclosure, or owned free and clear.
+For instance, a foreclosure specialist may want to see how many properties in a neighborhood are underwater, in foreclosure or owned free and clear.
 A roofing contractor may want to explore homes with roofs that are 20+ years old.
-The fitness facility marketing manager may want to target homeowners based on their net income.
+The fitness facility marketing manager may want to discover and connect with homeowners based on their net income.
 You get the picture.
-Discover lets you set the parameters and displays them on the heat map.
-It gives you answers to questions you did not know you had in easy to understand visual context.
+The Discover feature lets you set parameters on your clientele and displays them on the heat map.
+It gives you answers to questions you didn’t know you had in easy-to-understand visual context.

-Zoom into a street level view and toggle one of the many visualization tabs to quickly identify properties by that tab’s color.
-Simply tap or click a property to go to that property’s Property Profile and select back to return
+Zoom-in to the street-level view and toggle one of the many visualization tabs to quickly identify properties by that tab’s color.
+Simply select a property to view its complete profile in the app or select ‘back’ to return.

-“I wish I’d taken a photo!” is a regret we hear from inexperienced D4D’ers.
+“I wish I’d taken a photo!” is a regret we hear from inexperienced D4Ders.
 Take at least one photo of the property and upload it to the Property Profile.
-It’s not a bad idea to shoot more rather than less.
-Photos can highlight something that catches your eye and can trigger an opportunity flag later during a review.
+It’s recommended to shoot more rather than less.
+Photos can highlight something that catches your eye and can trigger smart small businesses to flag opportunities later when reviewing property content.

-Uploaded photos can be used to help re-qualify a prospect, as support within a proposal or estimate, or as part of a direct mail postcard or letter as “proof of interest” when you indicate to that owner or client that you drove by and visited the property.
-We’ve very rarely heard an experienced drive-for-dollars pro regretting snapping too many photos.
+Uploaded photos can be used to help re-qualify a prospect, as support within a proposal or estimate or as part of a direct mail postcard or letter as “proof of interest” when you indicate to that owner or client that you drove by and visited the property.
+We’ve rarely heard of an experienced Drive-for-Dollars pro regretting snapping too many photos.

 Make notes AND set a status.